 In the last months, across two cities in Nigeria, our team of Parrots flew to two interesting locations to practicalize the message.
 In Lagos, three of our Parrots (The Big Parrot, Fiesty Parrot, and Moh Parrot), with permission from the local education authority, landed in Odunlade Primary School, Shomulu, Lagos where they spent quality time with the pupils of the government school – leading in the recital of rhymes and playing creative games.

 In Abuja, The Big Parrot, Google Parrot, Lucifer Parrot, Daunting Parrot, and Anikodu Parrot, welcomed by the founder, Rev. Dr. Mrs. Rachel Alaje, all flew into Rachael’s Home for Orphans & Vulnerable Children with the same mission in mind.
-Google Parrot, who is also the Production Director at Talku Talku, prepared a number of canvases and encouraged the children to allow their creativity to flow; after Lucifer Parrot had sparked their curiosity with a funny story.
+Google Parrot, who is also the Production Director at Talku Talku, prepared several canvases and encouraged the children to allow their creativity to flow; after Lucifer Parrot had sparked their curiosity with a funny story.

 As our world continues to evolve, the challenges we face – be it climate change, geopolitical issues, world hunger, global pandemic, you name it – will require a vast amount of creative thinking and intelligence to overcome.
 The onus is on us to prepare tomorrow’s creatives by positively piquing their interest through any means within our arsenal.